borntofrappe/game-development/Games/Mazes/README.md

 In the implementation, I rely on a `goto` statement to break out of the nested loop.

 _Please note_: the demo includes the `Timer` utility to show the different steps and through the `highlight` variable.
 For the purposes of the algorithm, it is however unnecessary.

+## Recursive Backtracker

+The algorithm is similar to Hunt and Kill (and therefore Aldous-Broder), but it does differ in the way it seeks an unvisited cell.
+Faced against a visited cell, it goes through the previous cells (backtracking its way on the beaten path), and looks for unvisited neighbors cell by cell.

+In detailed steps:

+- create a stack

+- pick a cell, visit it and add it to the stack

+- pick a neighbor at random

+- if the neighbor has not already been visited, connect to the neighbor, visit it and add it to the stack

+- if the neighbor has already been visited, backtrack the cells in the stack

+  - loop through the stack removing cells one at a time

+  - look for unvisited neighbors

+  - connect the already visited cell with one of its unvisited neighbors

+  - add the neighbor to the stack

+  - resume the random walk

+_Please note_: the demo includes the `Timer` utility to show the different steps and through the `highlight` variable.
+For the purposes of the algorithm, it is however unnecessary.